shibatch/nofreelunch/README.md

 &#127909; Watch the Official Introduction Video: [https://youtu.be/35zFfdCuBII](https://youtu.be/35zFfdCuBII)

 ## What is it?

 These are non-binding community guidelines intended to be used as a code of conduct for OSS projects.
 The guidelines have the following features:

-* The guidelines aim to alleviate burnout problems for OSS developers.
+* **Remains entirely within the open-source framework:** It utilizes community norms rather than legal restrictions, ensuring it does not violate the Open Source Definition.
+* **Aims to effectively exclude free-riders:** The explicit goal is to shut out corporate users who derive significant profits from the project's deliverables without bearing their share of maintenance costs.
+* **Can be introduced anytime:** It can be adopted by any project at any stage, regardless of the specific distribution license being used.
+No relicensing is required.
+* **Alleviates developer burnout:** It addresses the structural causes of sustainability issues.
-* The guidelines are designed to avoid adding new responsibilities to the project maintainer.
+* **Low burden on maintainers:** It is designed to be as objective as possible and avoids adding new management responsibilities to the project maintainer.
-* The guidelines are written to be as objective as possible.

 ## How can I use it in my project?

 To adopt this scheme, please copy the following files into your project repository:

 1.  **[CODE_OF_CONDUCT.md](https://github.com/shibatch/nofreelunch?tab=coc-ov-file)**: Place this in the root directory.
-2.  **[SUSTAINABILITY.md](https://github.com/shibatch/nofreelunch/blob/main/SUSTAINABILITY.md)**: Place this in the root directory (or `.github` folder).
+2.  **[SUSTAINABILITY.md](https://github.com/shibatch/nofreelunch/blob/main/SUSTAINABILITY.md)**: Copy this directly into the product's README, immediately following the license notice, or place it in the root directory.
-3.  **[CONTRIBUTING.md](https://github.com/shibatch/nofreelunch/blob/main/CONTRIBUTING.md)**: Place this in the root directory (or `.github` folder) to be visible during Pull Requests.
+3.  **[CONTRIBUTING.md](https://github.com/shibatch/nofreelunch/blob/main/CONTRIBUTING.md)**: Place this in the root directory.
+4.  **[PULL_REQUEST_TEMPLATE.md](https://github.com/shibatch/nofreelunch/blob/main/PULL_REQUEST_TEMPLATE.md)**: Place this in `.github` directory to be visible during Pull Requests.

 It is distributed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).